wellcomecollection/docs/rfcs/0xx-tei_adapter/README.md

 For these reasons the proposal is to have a TEI adapter that listens to changes to TEI files and a TEI store.

-However, since GitHub is a relatively reliable and low latency source, the proposal is to only store the HTTP URLs to the TEI files in a TEI store, and not the full XML.
-This has the advantage that we don't have to manage an ever growing S3 bucket (we don't have a way of cleaning up old versions of a record) but it has some disadvantages:
+However, since GitHub is a relatively reliable and low latency source, we  could only store the HTTP URLs to the TEI files in a TEI store, and not the full XML.
+This has the advantage that we don't have to manage an ever growing S3 bucket (we don't have a way of cleaning up old versions of a record), but it has some disadvantages:
 - GitHub outages (which are rare but happen) might affect our reindexes.
-- We might be throttled during a reindex (?)
+- We might be throttled during a reindex
 - We go to the public internet for every TEI file for every reindex as opposed to getting each file exactly once per every change that affects it.